v923z/micropython-ulab/docs/manual/source/ulab-ndarray.rst

 two-dimensional tensor with its diagonal elements given by the first argument.

+The ``diag`` function can accept a complex array, if the firmware was compiled with complex support.

 .. code::

     # code to be run in micropython